duckbox72/cellar-club/README.md

 * **Note regarding CS50 WEB Capstone Project submission**: For simplicity and imediate availability, the required **.env** file, containing the enviroment variables, is provided within the project.

-Finally, open a terminal window, cd into project's [root folder](/) and enter the following line:
+Finally, open a terminal window, cd into project's [root folder](/) and enter the following command:

     $ python3 manage.py runserver